 When $w = -1/3$, there is motion only for ${\cal{C}} > 1/2$, for which the universe expands linearly from a big bang singularity at $a = 0$ with $\ddot{a} = 0$.

-When $ - 1 \le w < -1/3$, the motion is possible only for $a > a_{min}$, as shown in Figs. \ref{figf} and \ref{figF}.
+When $ - 1 \le w < -1/3$, motion is possible only for $a > a_{min}$, as shown in Figs. \ref{fig6} and \ref{figF}.
 The universe starts to expand from the initial point $a_{i} \ge a_{min}$ with $\ddot{a} > 0$.
-No turning point exists, so the universe will expand forever.
-During the whole process, the matter density remains finite, so no singularity exists in this case.
+No turning point exists; so, the universe will expand forever.
+In this case, the matter density remains finite during the whole process, so no singularity exists.

 When $w < - 1$, it can be shown that the motion for $a < a_{min}$ is also forbidden.
-As a result, no big bang singularity exists in the present case.
-But, a big rip singularity will be developed as $ a \rightarrow \infty$, as shown by Fig. \ref{figF}.
-In the whole process, we have $\ddot{a} > 0$.
+As a result, no big bang singularity exists; however, a big rip singularity develops as $ a \rightarrow \infty$, as shown by Fig. \ref{figF}.
+During the whole process, $\ddot{a} > 0$.